jrxrs/thesandbox/Kubernetes.md

 ### Deployments
 Kubernetes uses deployments to manage the deployment configuration and changes to running Pods as well as horizontal scaling.
 These are fundamental terms you need to understand before we can move forward.
 Effectively Kubernetes Deployments control rollout and rollback of Pods.

+### Namespace
+A Namespace separates different Kubernetes resources.
+Namespaces may be used to isolate users, environments, or applications.
+You can also use Kubernetes' role-based authentication to manage users as access to resources in a given Namespace.
+Using Namespaces is a best practice.

 ## ```kubectl```
 The ```kubectl``` command is the primary mechanism of interacting with a Kubernetes cluster, details of some of the fundamental commands are given below: